Tsitko/drawyourbot/README.md

 python bots/drawio_file_name.py
 ```
 # New features
-- New type of functions with string outcome (for now only True and False outcomes were available)
-- New standard function to search through md documents
+- Now you can send files to users (example of the bot to send a file: [simple_file.drawio](examples/simple_file.drawio)
+   in examples folder).
+And you also can use custom functions to provide a file to send.
 # Upcoming features
-- Using sqlite database in your bot
-- Use database queries in functions
+- An example of using database queries in functions
-- Save user answers to database
+- An example of how to save user answers to database